pdjr-signalk-plugins/pgn130316/README.md

 Versions of Signal K released before March 2022 lack the ability to process PGN 130316.

-Later versions of Signal K handle PGN 130316 messages in a limited way.
+Later versions of Signal K handle PGN 130316 messages in a limited way:

 1. Temperature readings are inserted into Signal K at locations derived by translating PGN 130316 ```Temperature Source``` field values into